Learn how to make this animation here

 Head of Partnerships

 Ed-Martin is a serial entrepreneur with a diverse portfolio that spans hospitality, agriculture, and fast-moving consumer goods.
-He leads a dynamic team of 30 employees operating across the Republic of Congo and the Democratic Republic of Congo.
+He leads a dynamic team of 30 employees operating across Central Africa.
+He also advises F&B operators on buildout and go-to-market strategy.
 Ed-Martin studied Economics at La Sorbonne University in Paris.

 Colette Bishogo

-Colette is an impact investor with experience in the humanitarian and investment banking sectors.
-She recently spent two years working for GiveDirectly in rural DR Congo delivering cash payments through mobile money to vulnerable people.
-Previously, she worked on the Bloomberg 2020 presidential campaign.
+Colette is an ecosystem builder with experience in the investment banking and the humanitarian sectors.
+She worked for GiveDirectly in rural DR Congo delivering cash payments through mobile money to vulnerable people.
+Prior to that, she worked on the Bloomberg 2020 presidential campaign.
 Colette began her career at Citigroup.
-She is a current MBA student at Harvard Business School and received her bachelor degree from Harvard College.
+She holds an MBA from Harvard Business School and received her bachelor degree from Harvard College.

 Milain Fayulu

-Milain is an entrepreneur with venture building experience in proptech and consumer products.
+Milain is an entrepreneur with years of venture building experience.
 His latest venture, Congo Clothing Company, supports job-skills training for women in DR Congo.
-He is a strategy fellow of the Harambean Entrepreneur Alliance and a Legatum Fellow.
-Milain holds a BA in economics from the University of Miami and an MS in Political Science from the Massachusetts Institute of Technology (MIT).
+He is a strategy fellow of the Panafrican Harambean Entrepreneur Alliance.
+Milain holds a BA in economics from the University of Miami and an MS in Political Science and Government from the Massachusetts Institute of Technology (MIT).
 His graduate research focused on networks and venture capital flows in Africa.

 Charles Kabwende

 Charles is a technology entrepreneur and a cybersecurity architect.
-He founded the Africa Tech Invest Conference, an annual event for tech enthusiasts.
+He founded the Africa Tech Invest Conference in Kinshasa.
 Charles holds a B.Eng. in Electronics and Information from Beihang University and an M.Eng. in Business Informatics from Riga Technical University.
-His graduate research focused on the security requirements for applying blockchain technology for mineral traceability in the Congolese mining industry.
+His graduate research focused on the security requirements for applying blockchain technology for mineral traceability.

 Ed-Martin Fayulu

 Ed-Martin is a serial entrepreneur with a diverse portfolio that spans hospitality, agriculture, and fast-moving consumer goods.
-He leads a dynamic team of 30 employees operating across the Republic of Congo and the Democratic Republic of Congo.
+He leads a dynamic team of 30 employees operating across Central Africa.
+He also advises F&B operators on buildout and go-to-market strategy.
 Ed-Martin studied Economics at La Sorbonne University in Paris.

 Startups

-If you’re building something in the fintech, agtech or healthtech space, or interested in addressing a critical challenge and need support, we’d love to chat.
+If you’re building something that fits our thesis or interested in addressing a critical challenge and need support, we’d love to chat.

 Get In Touch